xKev1n/ic1-project/README.md

 After successfully cloning the repository (and running the mentioned script), the app will start itself automatically after rebooting.

 There are 4 hidden flags that you have to obtain in a time interval of 10 minutes for the program to end.

+Player should not be provided source codes hence there are flags hardcoded in it.
+You can provide source codes with blank flag functions if you want.

 If you don't manage to get all flags, the program will <b>wipe out the boot directory</b>:bangbang: